How to define a prolapsed disc

 If debilitating symptoms persist after weeks or months of conservative treatment, surgery may become an option.

 At Laser Spine Institute, we encourage you to research all of your surgical options before agreeing to move forward with treatment.
-You will often find that there are safer, effective surgery alternatives to traditional open back surgery, such as our minimally invasive spine surgery.
-Our minimally invasive procedures offer patients a lower risk of infection or complication, as well as a shorter recovery time^ than what is experienced with traditional open back surgery.
+Our minimally invasive procedures offer patients a lower risk of infection or complication, as well as a shorter recovery time^ compared to traditional open back surgery.

-The most common of our procedures used to treat a prolapsed disc is a decompression surgery.
-This type of surgery removes a small piece of the prolapsed disc that is compressing a nearby nerve root and causing the pain and symptoms.
-In some cases, if the disc is damaged to the point that the body cannot repair it through the resorption process, a stabilization surgery may be necessary to remove the disc and replace it with an artificial one.
+The most common of our procedures used to treat a prolapsed disc is a minimally invasive decompression surgery, which removes a small piece of the prolapsed disc that is compressing a nearby nerve root and causing the pain and symptoms.
+In some cases, a severely damaged disc may require minimally invasive stabilization surgery which is an outpatient alternative to traditional open spine fusion.

 To learn more about the minimally invasive spine procedures used to treat a prolapsed disc, contact Laser Spine Institute today.
-We can review your MRI report or CT scan and determine if you are a candidate for one of our minimally invasive procedures.
+We can review your MRI report or CT scan at no cost* and determine if you are a potential candidate for one of our minimally invasive procedures.